strict-beauty/freelantopia/01-White Paper.md

 This will make people have a firm trust in the rightness of the virtual country, and this trust will be the spiritual foundations for the successful formation of the virtual country.

-## Mortopia's Punishment
+## Moretopia's Punishment
-A Mortopia is not a ideal utopia.
+A Moretopia is not a ideal utopia.

-Mortopia is inhabited not only by sincere and honest people, but also by criminals and enemies.
+Moretopia is inhabited not only by sincere and honest people, but also by criminals and enemies.

 - Penalties  for crimes shall be applied in accordance with the law.